with pip

 repo = client.get_repo("myorg/myrepo")

-Next, we'll pull some of Xarray's tutorial data and dump it into ArrayLake:
+Next, load some of Xarray's tutorial data:

 import xarray as xr